mohammadkamel74/Age_and_Gender_Classification/README.md

 ## Dataset

-In this project, to test the efficiency of the nodel we have used the Adience benchmark which is  designed for age and gender classification.
-The dataste needs some preprocessing which has been done as a part of this project.
-The processed version of this dataset which is used in this project can be downloaded from here.
+In this project, to test the efficiency of the model we have used the Adience benchmark which is designed for age and gender classification task.
+The dataste needs some preprocessing which has been done as a part of the project.
+The preprocessed version of the dataset can be downloaded from here.
 Consider that after downloading the dataset, you must put all images in Data/ALLFOLDS folder.